Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.core/Documentation~/advanced-properties.md

 ## Exposing advanced properties within the inspector

 Not every component or Volume Override includes advanced properties.
 If one does, it has a contextual menu to the right of each property section header that includes additional properties.
-To expose advanced properties for that section, open the contextual menu and click **Advanced Properties**.
+To expose advanced properties for that section, open the contextual menu and click **Show All Advanced Properties**.

 For an example, refer to the **Water Surface** component in [High Definition Render Pipeline (HDRP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest?subfolder=/manual/settings-and-properties-related-to-the-water-system.html).